 The challenge of the wisdom tradition is not that it is ancient or primitive; it is in its ability to speak to our world so pointedly and with such practical sophistication that our assumptions about what are possible appear pale and impoverished by comparison.

 That apt summary by Chris Bourne reminds us that the implications of wisdom are many and huge and stretch across the spectrum of life and activity.
-In our own time, however, “the cries” of wisdom, as the biblical sages put it, either are not heard or they sound like far distant echoes – hard to discern or needing no response from us.
-Today it’s the latest thing, the current view, the emerging theory, the prevailing opinion, the whatever that catches our ear.
-Never mind that the most fashionable neighborhoods might be offering us the latest foolish things – slick reworkings of the original temptation.
+In our own time, however, “the cries” of wisdom, as the biblical sages put it, either are not heard or they sound like far distant echoes that are hard to discern and so they need no response from us.
+Today it’s the latest thing, the current view, the emerging theory, the prevailing opinion, the fake news.
+Whatever catches our ears.
+Never mind that the most fashionable neighborhoods might be offering us the latest foolish things or slick repackagings of original temptations.

 Fortunately, neither wisdom nor the desire for it has completely fled the earth.
-There are clear signs in our time of what wisdom theologian David Ford calls a “heightened alertness” to our need for wisdom in every area, from family life to foreign policy.
+There are clear signs today of what wisdom theologian David Ford calls a “heightened alertness” to our need for wisdom in every area, from family life to foreign policy.
 This has certainly been my experience during the twenty-five years in which I have been working with individuals and groups to develop wisdom-based ambitions and initiatives of various kinds.
-I frequently see people strangely stirred to life at the mere mention of the word wisdom – as if some long-forgotten vitality had suddenly come into view.
-Wait.
+I often meets people who are strangely stirred to life at the mere mention of the word wisdom – as if some long-forgotten vitality had suddenly come into view and energized them.
+Look.
 There stands Lady Wisdom, attractive and beckoning.